-Discussion Methods: Head, Heart, Hands, & Feet exercise Handout and Materials: Head, Heart, Hands, & Feet handout and Post-it notes
+Discussion Method: Head, Heart, Hands, & Feet exercise

-Newsprints: Head, Heart, Hands, & Feet
+Handouts: Head, Heart, Hands, & Feet

 Conduct the Head, Heart, Hands, & Feet Activity (15 minutes)

 Explain that this evaluation activity gives participants an opportunity to reflect on their Study Circle+ experience.
 This activity also serves as a summary evaluation of the study circle for you, the facilitator.